okonomichiyaki/supercat/96-vox-cards.md

 : <ins>Effective</ins> if the bot is winning or tied for first in an <ins>undeclared</ins> ambition.
 Choose an ambition the bot is winning, if possible.
 If only Securing for captives, do not choose an ambition.

 Outrage Spreads
-: <ins>Effective</ins> if outrage would cause a human player to stop winning a declared ambition.
+: <ins>Effective</ins> if outrage would cause a player to stop winning a declared ambition.
 If multiple options, choose whichever resource bot has fewest of.
-If unable to stop a human player from winning an ambition, do not trigger outrage.
+If unable to stop a player from winning an ambition, do not trigger outrage.

 Song of Freedom
 : <ins>Effective</ins> if the bot controls a rival city and it's possible to seize the initiative.
 If not possible to seize the initiative, secure only for captives.